orcada-io/guides/website/docs/stake-pool/relay-node.md

 ### Runtime system options

-The RTS has a lot of options to control its behaviour.
+The RTS has a lot of <a href="https://downloads.haskell.org/ghc/latest/docs/users_guide/runtime_control.html#" target="_blank">options</a> to control its behaviour.
 For example, you can change the context-switch interval, the default size of the heap, and enable heap profiling.

 ### Setting the runtime system options